Daycare Essentials Checklist: What to Pack for Daycare

 These shoes are not cheap, but they’re worth every penny.

 They’re also light!
 With the handles, they’re easy for little ones to put on.
-There’s no additional velcro to manage!
+There’s no additional Velcro to manage!

 At our daycare, the kids go outside twice a day.
 With her also coming home and going to daycare in her winter shoes, it’s a huge time saver when kids can get their shoes on themselves.

-This one also has a fleece lining and built in mittens (so you won’t lose it in the snow)!
+This one also has a fleece lining and built-in mittens (so you won’t lose it in the snow)!
 It comes in a variety of colors.

 When should you drop off what your child needs at daycare?

-This gave us time to put everything in her cubby and get it organized.
+Doing this gave us time to put everything in her cubby and get it organized.

 My daughter also had time to look around the space and meet the teachers.